micheleantonazzi/gibson-env-utilities/gibson_env_utilities/assets_utilities/README.md

+# Assets utilities

+This module manages Gibson's assets (the environments' dataset in particular) and offers a lot of utilities to manipulate them.

-# Environments data
+## Environments data
-This module implements a series of operations to retrieve and use some useful information about the worlds in the Gibson's dataset.
+*GibsonEnvironmentsData* implements a series of operations to retrieve and use some useful information about the worlds in the Gibson's dataset.
 This information includes:
 * the environment's name
 * if the environment is semantically annotated
 * for each floor:
     * the approximate height of the floor
     * the starting position
     * the starting orientation

 The environments' data are organized in a dictionary, as shown below:

 ```